"So, who will be your biggest competitor?"

 "Oh, but it does matter", you might argue.
 "Because I don't want to see fictional product images in my e-commerce search results."

-A creative AI model takes an ax to this oppressive restriction.
+A generative AI/creative AI model takes an ax to this oppressive restriction.
 Let the model improvise, embrace randomness, and then the vibe overpowers the fidelity.
 A creative AI is an underfitted search system.

 Ask for the moon – the future retrieval system may see no difference between search and creation.
 You can easily control the fidelity and improvisation with a sliding bar.
 The coin of search and create is in your hand.